Best Practices for Securing and Managing Your APIs

 2. Encrypt Data in Transit and at Rest

 Data security is paramount when managing APIs.
-Encrypting data ensures that sensitive information remains protected from interception or unauthorized access.
+Encrypting data ensures that sensitive information remains protected from unauthorized access.

-- Use HTTPS: Always enforce HTTPS to encrypt data in transit between clients and servers.
+- Use HTTPS: Always enforce HTTPS to encrypt data transmitted between clients and servers.

 - TLS Certificates: Regularly update and manage TLS certificates to maintain secure connections.

-- Encrypt Sensitive Data at Rest: Use encryption algorithms to protect stored data, especially for APIs handling personal or financial information.
+- Encrypt Sensitive Data at Rest: Use encryption algorithms to protect data stored in databases or other storage systems.

 3. Rate Limiting and Throttling

-APIs are often targeted by malicious actors through brute force attacks or denial-of-service (DoS) attacks.
+APIs are often targeted by malicious actors through brute force attacks or denial-of-service (DoS) attempts.
 Rate limiting and throttling can help mitigate these risks.

 - Set Request Limits: Define the maximum number of requests a client can make within a specific time frame.